microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/HTMLClient.md

 });
 ```

-When you register it you are setting the global host config for all rendering actions you perform with the library.

 ### Changing per element rendering
-The ajax renderer has a callback registry for actions (AdaptiveCard.actionTypeRegistry) and elements(AdaptiveCard.elementTypeRegistry) which all you to set a function which is called to perform the
+The Ajax renderer has a callback registry for actions `AdaptiveCard.actionTypeRegistry` and elements `AdaptiveCard.elementTypeRegistry` which allow you to set a function that is called to perform the
-rendering on a per element basis.
+rendering on a per-element basis.

-AdaptiveCard.elementTypeRegistry

-Let's say you want to override the rendering of a Input.Date element.
-You would do something like this:
+To override the rendering of a `Input.Date` element:
 ```javascript
 AdaptiveCard.elementTypeRegistry.registerType("Input.Date", () => { return new DateInput(); });
 ```

-And to override an action
+To override an `Action`:
 ```javascript
 AdaptiveCard.actionTypeRegistry.registerType("Action.OpenUrl", () => { return new OpenUrlAction(); });
 ```

 ### UI Framework styling
-You can further style using standard CSS to change the behavior of the HTML.
+For additional styling, use standard CSS to change the behavior of the HTML.

-style names that are used for each element.
+Here are the style names that apply to each element.

 | style | use |
 |---|---|